pavanmishra/cup/README.md

 > Gryffindor vs Slytherin  is a passé, lets Ravenclaw vs Hufflepuff

 `web.py` is a simple and powerful web framework.
 It strikes a fine balance between do it all vs micro frameworks.
 Some parts(request/response handling) of it do feel magical, unpythonic some would say. `dispel` is a tiny layer over request/response handling of `web.py`, in doing so it does not affect the `web.py`'s internals, and makes your code look more pythonic.
+It also adds some of the routing alternatives, which can make it look even better.

 ## How to dispel?